Making the most of coherent Raman imaging

 Our technology enables highly precise and detailed imaging of tissues and cells, allowing for more accurate diagnoses of diseases and better understanding of their underlying mechanisms.

 Coherent Raman imaging upgraded for the clinical environment

-Coherent Raman scattering spectroscopy (CRS) enables much faster imaging as the signal strength is much greater.
-CRS requires synchronised tunable picosecond lasers.
+Coherent Raman scattering spectroscopy enables much faster imaging as the signal strength is much greater, but it requires synchronised tunable picosecond lasers.
 Such systems are typically bulky, expensive and require tuning by an expert operator.

 Statements about future products represent management intentions, but are not to be considered commitments to any specific clinical or non-clinical capability or performance targets.